hpennington/cvrobot/README.md

 - Lerobot to grip the object
 - SLAM to first map the scene
 - SLAM to move object from A to point B
+- YOLO to identify the object and track

 ## Recording data / arm control / driving / cameras